Key West digitizes parking management with Passport

 Contactless parking payments and enforcement now managed through Passport’s digital platform

 Key West, Fla.
-(May 10, 2021) — The City of Key West announces its partnership with Passport, the leading transportation software and payments company trusted by cities to manage parking and mobility infrastructure through its digital platform.
+(May 10, 2021) — The City of Key West announces its partnership with Passport, the leading transportation software and payments company trusted by cities for parking and mobility management through its digital platform.
 The popular Florida vacation destination is leveraging Passport’s digital platform to offer Passport’s mobile pay parking and digital parking enforcement solutions.
-The City plans to launch Passport’s digital permitting solution in the coming months.
+The City plans to launch Passport’s digital parking permits solution in the coming months.

 Passport Parking, the first cashless payment option for parking in the City, enables drivers to safely pay for parking sessions through their smartphones.
 To begin a parking session, users simply create an account with their email address or phone number and enter their license plate and desired length of stay.
 With more convenient options available to pay for parking sessions, tourists and locals can enjoy a hassle-free parking experience and the City can more effectively manage its streets and sidewalks.